Ingredient Profile

 Summary

-Kakuda et al. (2002) demonstrated that L-Theanine provided neuroprotective effects against glutamate-induced excitotoxicity, reducing neuronal damage by 25% in cell cultures, consistent with research into neuroprotection and supporting Purpose.
+Kakuda et al. (2002) reported that L-Theanine provided neuroprotective effects against glutamate-induced excitotoxicity, reducing neuronal damage by 25% in cell cultures (preclinical, in vitro).

 Study Details